Hsn723/cert-estuary/README.md

     subjectAltNames:
         - cisco.example.com
         - ipsec2.example.com
-    preSharedSecretRef:
-        secretName: my-psk
     signerName: issuers.cert-manager.io/app-cert-estuary/my-issuer

     # By default, CertificateSigningRequests are automatically approved.
-    # To require manual approval by administrators before issuing certificates, set this to false.
+    # To require manual approval by administrators before issuing certificates,
+    # or if another controller such as cert-manager's approver-policy is in place,
+    # set this to false.
     csrAutoApprove: true

     duration: 1128h # 47d